organicinternet/magento-configurable-simple/README.markdown

 The extension should always use the correct simple product price, including any discounts etc.

 ### Unsupported Features
-* Display of the tier pricing tables on configurable product pages.
-(Because tier pricing rules could be different for each underlying simple product, some work would be needed to change the table as users reconfigure their configurable product)
 * Configurable Product 'Custom Options' will not work.
 This extension never adds the actual configurable product to the cart, so any custom options associated with configurable products will not be used.
+(And at the moment neither will custom options added to underlying simple products as they're never shown to the user)

 ### Feature Aspirations
 * Dynamic display of price ranges as product options are selected (for conf products with several options)

 ### Bugs
 * In a few places some English strings are not localised.
+(RSS feeds only I think)
+* From Magento 1.2.0 the product page can be slow for products with many product options.
+Some Magento Core date calculations are very slow and this extension causes them to be called many times.

+###Fixed Bugs
+* In v0.5:
+* In the cart the images and urls are the same for all simple products which have been added from a configurable product
+* The 'Price From' string is removed from all products on a product page, not just the product being configured.
+* Price localisation on a per-store basis not working properly - extension uses only global price config

 Please report and/or fix bugs [here](http://www.magentocommerce.com/boards/viewchild/11415/)
 (Also, please specify which version of Magento you are using when reporting bugs.
 It's entirely possible that Varien change bits of core code that this extension relies on when they release a new version of Magento.
 This can sometimes break this extension, though I've tried to minimise the chance of this)